mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

     });
     ```

-8. Provide a mockup of a function required by the component but also passed other exported functions out of it to prevent potential error when those were used indirectly by another functions.
+8. Provide a mockup of a function required by the component but also pass other exported functions out of it to prevent potential error when those were used indirectly by another functions.
     ```javascript
     jest.mock('utils/utils', () => {
         const original = require.requireActual('utils/utils');